Active Directory Screens

 TrueNAS has an Open LDAP client for accessing the information on an LDAP server.
 An LDAP server provides directory services for finding network resources like users and their associated permissions.

-You can have either Active Directory or LDAP configured on TrueNAS but not both.To configure TrueNAS to use an LDAP directory server:
+You can have either Active Directory, LDAP, or IPA configured on TrueNAS but not multiple directory services simultaneously.To configure TrueNAS to use an LDAP directory server:

 IPA Screens